15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Third-party integrations

-Why They Excel: Their consultative methodology helps hospitality clients identify the right technology investments and implementation strategies to achieve their business objectives.
+Why they excel: Their consultative method helps hospitality clients identify the right technology investments and implementation strategies to achieve their business objectives.

 5. CodiLime

 CodiLime specializes in building network-dependent and data-intensive applications for hospitality clients.
-Their expertise in connectivity and data processing makes them valuable partners for hotels implementing IoT, smart room technology, and advanced analytics.
+Their expertise in connectivity and data processing makes them valuable partners for hotels deploying IoT, smart room technology, and advanced analytics.

 Specializations: